min2ha/ukwa-site/content/target/4555/index.en.md

   "subject": "Nelson Mandela"
 }

-# Westminster Abbey: Statement on the death of Nelson Mandela

 <p>Statement by the Dean and Chapter of Westminster, reporting a message of condolence sent to the South African High Commissioner on December 5th.</p>